react-declarative/appwrite-backup-tool/README.md

 # appwrite-backup-tool

-> Minimalistic Appwrite schema dumper with data backup and restore features
+> Minimalistic Appwrite schema dumper with data backup, restore features

 This backup tool will generate query for each document in AppWrite database and save them as a json files on a hard drive.
 That means It can handle as much documents as you need.
 Also there is a script to run AppWrite in Docker on localhost so you can test your backup.